 Essential function: To nourish the Yin, activate the Qi, clear the heat and calm the Shen

 Lavender is an evergreen woody shrub, up to 1 meter tall, with pale green, narrow, linear leaves and flowers on blunt spikes of a beautiful violet-blue color.
 The whole plant is highly aromatic.

 Lavender is Indigenous to the Mediterranean region, now cultivated all over the world.
-The oil is produced mainly in France, also in Spain, Italy, England, Australia, Tasmania, Russia, Bulgaria, Greece etc.
+The oil is produced mainly in France (native), also in England, Ukraine, China, Tasmania, Japan and the American Pacific Northwest.

 Herbal & Folk tradition

 Lavender has a well-established tradition as a folk remedy and its scent is still familiar to almost everyone.
 It was used to “comfort the stomach” but above all as a cosmetic water, an insect repellent, to scent linen, and as a reviving yet soothing oil.

 Generally regarded as the most versatile essence therapeutically.

 Skin Care: Acne, allergies, athlete´s foot, bruises, burns, dandruff, hair loss, dermatitis, earache, eczema, inflammations, insect bites and stings, insect repellent, lice, psoriasis, ringworm, scabies, ulcers, cuts, sores, spots, herpes, sensitive and combination skin, sunburn, wound healing, skin-cell stimulant, skin regenerator.

 Circulation muscles and joints: Lumbago, muscular aches and pains, rheumatism, sprains, cold extremities.

 Respiratory system: Asthma, bronchitis, catarrh, halitosis, laryngitis, throat infections, whooping cough.